telerik/ajax-docs/styling/controlling-visual-appearance/controlling-absolute-positioning-with-z-index.md

-In different scenarios, you may need to change these values in order to ensure that one specific control will be shown above the other—for example **RadWindow** over **RadMenu**.
-To do this, you can simply set the value of the z-index property of every control by using the common style property, e.g.:
+In different scenarios, you may need to change these values to ensure that one specific control will be shown above the other—for example **RadWindow** over **RadMenu**.
+To do this, you can set the value of the z-index property of every control by using the common style property, e.g.:

 ````ASP.NET
 <telerik:RadWindowManager RenderMode="Lightweight" ID="RadWindowManager1" runat="server" Style="z-index: 12345">